afunnydev/tinysociety/content/articles/2018-08-21-tiny-house-security-how-to-protect-your-tiny-house-from-being-stolen.md

 notloaded:
   need: 'true'
 listing:
-  title: Tiny House Security | How to protect your tiny house from being stolen
+  title: How to protect your tiny house from being stolen
   description: >-
     A tiny house doesn’t necessarily mean a tiny investment.
 Sure, you spend a lot less than on a residential home, but this doesn’t make it any easier if